Kreijstal/ponytown/read/code_explanation.md

 Code Overall
 ===========
-:warning: *I think you should know a bit of JavaScript before entering the depths of this 'Tutorial'*
+*I think you should know a bit of JavaScript before entering the depths of this 'Tutorial'*

 At time of writting, ponytown's overall code looked like [this](http://pasted.co/d34d0007).